vinayakgavariya/Hostoura/README.md

 # Hostoura- Our Answer to Hostels

 Hostoura is a website that will automate the whole process of Hostel Management for students ( specifically for my University i.e..
-DAVV)
+DAVV).Website main functionality is to automate the whole hostel system online, that includes from searching of Hostel to the final allocation of rooms.
 It is a alternative to traditional hostel management system.
-This website is made by me and my two colleagues It's sole aim is to help students as well as administration.
+This website is made by me and my two colleagues.It is designed using HTML, CSS, Bootstrap, Javascript,php, MySQL.
+It's sole aim is to help students as well as administration.

 In 4 words it is "Automated Hostel Management System".

 ![Logo](https://github.com/VG-1/Hostoura/blob/master/assets/img/logo.jpeg)

+# “Why” Hostoura

+But why do we even need this when we already have the traditional procedure of hostel management?
+Well, the answer is simple and that leads us to the demerits of it.
+DEMERITS OF TRADITIONAL HOSTEL MANAGEMENT PROCESS :

+ i) Lack of Transparency
+ ii) Hectic Paperwork
+ iii) Miscommunication of Information

 # Features

--Signup/Login Button

--Vacant Seat Section

--Hostel Tour Section

--Reviews/Rating Section
+1. The website will have all the details of hostels available in Davv.

+2. Separate sections for boys and girls hostel.

+3. Hostel rules and regulations will be mentioned there.

+4. All notices regarding the hostel will be popped up there.

+5. Fees structure will be provided so that everyone can see it easily.

+6. Whole application procedure will be done online from form filling to payment of hostel fees.

+7. Reviews of hostels that’ll prove helpful for upcoming hostellers.